cabustillo13/imu_fall_detection/README.md

 ## 1) Considerations

+### 0) Insights from Exploratory Data Analysis (EDA)

+**You can find all the results, images and report at `src/` folder.**

+**Based on the provided EDA outputs, I can gather several critical insights about the dataset that will directly inform my pre-training considerations and model strategy**:

+#### 0.1) Missing Values
+The `missing_values.csv` file shows that there are no missing values across any of the features.
+All sensor data and time information are complete.

+#### 0.2) Class Balance
+Based on `class_balance.csv` and `class_counts.png`:
+- ADLs: 398.921 instances (41.89%)
+- Falls: 322.718 instances (33.89%)
+- Near_Falls: 230.526 instances (24.22%)

+**This clearly indicates a significant class imbalance.**

+#### 0.3) Sample Time Series
+Based on `sample_ts.png`:
+- The sample time series plot for "head Acceleration X" (for a 'Fall' event) shows distinct dynamic changes.
+- There appear to be rapid fluctuations or peaks in acceleration during the fall event, which would be characteristic of such an incident.
+- This visual confirmation suggests that the raw sensor data contains discriminative information. **The feature engineering process (calculating mean and variance over windows) aims to capture these dynamic characteristics.**

+#### 0.4) Histograms and Outliers of Magnitudes

+Based on `hist_*.png`, `box_*.png` and `outliers.csv`:

+**Histograms:** The histograms show a distribution heavily skewed towards lower magnitudes, with a long tail extending to higher values.
+<br>This is typical for acceleration magnitudes, where most of the time is spent in relatively low-activity states, but high magnitude events (like impacts or sudden movements) are rare but important.

+**Boxplots:** The boxplots visually confirm the presence of **many outliers** at the higher end of the magnitude spectrum for both head and left ankle acceleration.
+These are the points extending far beyond the whiskers.

+**Outlier Nature:** It's highly probable that these "outliers" are not measurement errors but rather meaningful extreme events corresponding to sudden movements, impacts, or precisely the fall events we want to detect.

+**Handling Strategy: So I don't blindly remove these outliers.**
+<br>Removing them would be equivalent to discarding critical information that differentiates falls from ADLs.

+#### 0.5) Correlation

+The heatmap shows the correlation between the acceleration magnitude features from different body locations.

+High correlations between features suggest some redundancy.
+While tree-based models like Random Forest and XGBoost can handle correlated features reasonably well, highly correlated features don't add much new information.

 ### 1) Classification Approach: __Binary__ vs. Multi-class

 Based on the objectives of the "Fall Detection Challenge" and insights from the provided research paper, I have opted to frame this problem as a **binary classification task**.